DoSomething/contentful-prototype/docs/development/features/sixpack/sixpack-a-b-testing.md

 4. The `convertOnAction()` method converts all available experiments within the `experiments` list of registered experiments for a page that match a specified convertable action.
 For example, this will convert all experiments on the page that specify conversion on a "signup" action.
 5. After finding all matching experiments that should convert on the specified action, it calls the `convert()` method on the `Sixpack` service class, which makes an API request to the Sixpack server for each matching experiment, and coverts the current user on the specified test for a respective A/B experiment.

+For other types of interface elements that trigger a conversion (other buttons, links, call to action, etc), they will need to ensure they also ultimately dispatch an action, similar to the `convertOnSignupAction()` method mentioned above, that can be caught by the `sixpackExperimentMiddleware` and finalize counting the conversion on the Sixpack server for a specific test alternative.

+{% hint style="info"%}
 If the user is anonymous and is prompted to login or register when signing up for a campaign, the test conversion happens regardless of whether the user continues with the signup process or not, since we count having simply clicked the button as a successful conversion.
+{% endhint %}